danielnvcfund/nvcfund-web/docs/nvc_tokenomics.md

 The NVCToken (NVCT) is a fully-backed stablecoin pegged to the US Dollar (1 NVCT = 1 USD).
 As the native token of the NVC Banking Platform, it serves as a stable store of value, means of exchange, and settlement mechanism within the global financial ecosystem.

 NVCT is built on the Ethereum blockchain as an ERC-20 compliant token, ensuring broad compatibility with existing wallets, exchanges, and DeFi protocols.
-It is fully backed by over $1 quadrillion USD in audited assets managed by NVC Fund Holding Trust, including CPA-verified financial statements, investments, cash equivalents, precious metals, historic banking assets, and Central Bank certificates.
+It is fully backed by over $10 trillion USD in audited assets managed by NVC Fund Holding Trust, including CPA-verified financial statements, investments, cash equivalents, precious metals, historic banking assets, and Central Bank certificates.

 ## Core Token Specifications